-I love to hand stitch things, but I always have trouble coming up with practical things to make out of my embroidery.
+I love to hand stitch things, but I always have trouble coming up with practical things to make out of my hand embroidery designs.
 I decided to try making some DIY magnets featuring some small, embroidered flowers that I stitched, and they turned out so pretty!
 I have free flower embroidery patterns for you, but if you don’t know how to embroider, that’s okay.
 You can even make these DIY magnets using pretty fabric, or try finding some vintage embroidery pieces to use.

 I love that this is a practical way to display my stitching.
 I wish that I had made more of them!

 This post may contain affiliate links, which means I may receive a commission, at no extra cost to you, if you click a link and purchase something that I have recommended.
 Thanks for your support!